 Adding Almond Milk

-One of my secrets is to use almond butter which is full of healthy fats that improve blood cholesterol and give you extra energy.
-The almond butter in the recipe also helps thicken the smoothie and gives it a super creamy texture.
+One of my secrets to making this smoothie is to use almond butter.
+We already covered the health benefits of almonds (but there are so many more too!) but the almond butter in the recipe also helps thicken the smoothie and gives it a super creamy texture.

-Freezing Extra Banana Smoothies
+Extra Banana Smoothie

 Need a quick pick me up before a workout.
 Guess what- this smoothie is it!
 My husband frequently will have one of these before his morning run as a little something to fill him up and give him some extra energy (he swears it makes him run faster too haha!).

 So give this recipe a try, it will only take you a few minutes and give you a scrumptious snack that is seriously good for you.
 Your kids will adore it, you will drink it in a few seconds and everyone will benefit from the nutritious ingredients.
 Ready, set, blend!

 Banana Smoothie Ingredients